-2.3.1 Using Existing Toolchains
+2.3.1 Using existing Toolchains from different Vendors

-If a toolchain is already installed which is known to be working, the toolchain building step with PTXdist may be omitted.
+If a toolchain from a different vendor than OSELAS is already installed which is known to be working, the toolchain building step with PTXdist may be omitted.

-The OSELAS.BoardSupport() Packages shipped for PTXdist have been tested with the OSELAS.Toolchains() built with the same PTXdist version.
+The OSELAS.BoardSupport() Packages shipped for PTXdist have been tested with the OSE-LAS.Toolchains() built with the same PTXdist version.
 So if an external toolchain is being used which isn't known to be stable, a target may fail.
 Note that not all compiler versions and combinations work properly in a cross environment.

-Every OSELAS.BoardSupport() Package checks for its OSELAS.Toolchain it's tested against, so using a different toolchain vendor requires an additional step:
+Every OSELAS.BoardSupport() Package checks for its OSELAS.Toolchain it's tested against, so using a toolchain from a different vendor than OSELAS requires an additional step: